Buy a Marriott Timeshare

 Marriott Timeshare Points

 Although Marriott strictly controls the price at which it sells points (also known as Marriott Vacation Club points), buying Marriott vacation points from an individual is very different.
 Timeshares advertised on BuyaTimeshare.com are held by individual owners who have already enjoyed Marriott vacations.
 These owners are typically motivated to sell because they are making a lifestyle change.
-As a resale buyer or a timeshare renter, you are positioned to save big, while still enjoying all the dependability, quality, and luxury that are part of the Marriott Vacation Club brand.
+As a resale buyer, you are positioned to save big, while still enjoying all the dependability, quality, and luxury that are part of the Marriott Vacation Club brand.

-As you can tell, our specialists know and understand MVC points and weeks ownership and we know how to attract an active market of interested buyers, sellers, and renters.
+As you can tell, our specialists know and understand MVC points and weeks ownership and we know how to sell Marriott timeshare to an active market of interested buyers.
 BuyaTimeshare.com was the first online resales company to use search engine optimization as our exclusive marketing strategy and we’ve been doing it longer and better than anyone else in the business.

 Marriott Timeshare FAQ

 How much a Marriott timeshare costs depends on how the timeshare is purchased in the first place.
 If bought directly from Marriott at one of their resorts or sales centers, it is common that you would pay north of $25,000 for a week’s worth of timeshare.
 On the resale market, you would pay much less – 50-60% less to start depending on variables such as the resort, season and size of the unit.

 Keep in mind that Marriott only sells points packages as their new timeshare product and has not sold new weeks-based timeshares for a number of years.
 So if you are looking for the security of a specific week of timeshare ownership at a given resort such as Marriott Aruba Surf Club, buying resale from an existing owner looking to sell is the only way to get it.
 Marriott began the conversion to points in 2011 and launched an upsell program to convert existing owners, then transitioned to full-time points sales.